-TEXT The single line message text describing the error code.
+TEXt The single line message text describing the error code.

-The format of a message display is controlled by the OUTPUT command qualifier FORMAT.
-Specific components of a EFT message are extracted using the string function msg() (described in the section on "String Functions").
+The format of a message display is controlled by the OUTput command qualifier FORMAT.
+Specific components of an EFT message are extracted using the string function msg() (described in the section on "String Functions" on page 54).
 The default message format can be displayed as: